 Photography, like painting, is all about composition: the symmetry, the balance, the leading lines, the framing, the perspective, the points of interest in the image that draw the viewer’s eye.
-So this safari is all about training you to see and capture good composition in your own photographs, following many of the same principles that visual artists have followed for centuries.
+So this safari is all about training you to see and capture good composition in your own photographs.

-Gathering together on a zoom call, we will look at each of the following paintings and study them from the point of view of artistic composition looking at such elements as the rule of thirds, foreground elements, leading lines, use of color, the use of light, and the position of the artist Clients will then photograph the images of the paintings from their computer screen to have a record of good examples of composition.
+Gathering together on a zoom call, we will look at a selection of 7 paintings and 7 photographs, and study each of them from the point of view of artistic composition looking at such elements as the rule of thirds, foreground elements, leading lines, use of color, the use of light, and the position of the artist .
+Registered clients will receive attachments in advance that contain this selection of paintings and photographs for easy future reference.

 The safari will then conclude with a question and answer discussion about composition, how to make your picture INTERESTING so that other people will want to look at them!